ritik-raj-15/Quiz-Game-Module/README.md

 # Quiz-Game-Module
-A Quiz Module which has some interesting quizzes for users to solve.
+A Quiz Module which has some interesting quizzes for users to solve under time constraint of 15 Min.
 This is fully made of HTML5(DOM Manipulation), CSS, JavaScript, and Bootstrap.
 # Technology
 * HTML5
 * CSS